 var var_name; var x;

-// declaring single variable var name; // declaring multiple variables var name, title, num; // initializng variables var name = "Harsh"; name = "Rakesh";
+// Declaring single variable var name; // Declaring multiple variables var name, title, num; // Initializing variables var name = "Harsh"; name = "Rakesh";

-After ES2015,we now have two new variable containers : let and const.
+After ES2015, we now have two new variable containers: let and const.
 Now we shall look at both of them one by one.
-The variable type Let shares lots of similarities with var but unlike var it has scope constraints.
+The variable type Let shares lots of similarities with var but unlike var, it has scope constraints.
 To know more about them visit let vs var.
-Let’s make use of let variable:
+Let’s make use of the let variable:

 // const variable const name = 'Mukul'; name = 'Mayank'; // will give Assignment to constant variable error.

-- Global Scope – Scope outside the outermost function attached to Window.
+- Global Scope – Scope outside the outermost function attached to the window.

 - Local Scope – Inside the function being executed.

 Let’s look at the code below.
-We have a global variable defined in first line in global scope.
+We have a global variable defined in the first line in the global scope.
 Then we have a local variable defined inside the function fun().

-We are still able to see the value of the global variable, but for local variable console.log throws an error.
-This is because now the console.log statements are present in global scope where they have access to global variables but cannot access the local variables.
+We are still able to see the value of the global variable, but for the local variable, console.log throws an error.
+This is because now the console.log statements are present in the global scope where they have access to global variables but cannot access the local variables.